 Cognitive Stimulation Therapy

-Cognitive Stimulation Therapy (CST) is an evidence-based group treatment for people with mild to moderate dementia.
+Cognitive Stimulation Therapy (CST) is an evidence based group treatment for people with mild-to-moderate dementia.
 It is the only non-drug therapy recommended to improve cognition, independence and wellbeing by the National Institute for Health and Care Excellence.
 We’ve run CST courses since 2009 – here’s what people say about CST:

-What does the course involve?
+What does Cognitive Stimulation Therapy involve?

 Week 1 – Physical Games & Sounds